-After spending nine months on the run, former Iraqi dictator Saddam Hussein is captured on this day in 2003.
+After spending nine months on the run, former Iraqi dictator Saddam Hussein is captured on December 13, 2003.
 Saddam’s downfall began on March 20, 2003, when the United States led an invasion force into Iraq to topple his government, which had controlled the country for more than 20 years.

 Saddam Hussein was born into a poor family in Tikrit, 100 miles outside of Baghdad, in 1937.
 After moving to Baghdad as a teenager, Saddam joined the now-infamous Baath party, which he would later lead.
 He participated in several coup attempts, finally helping to install his cousin as dictator of Iraq in July 1968.
 Saddam took over for his cousin 11 years later.
 During his 24 years in office, Saddam’s secret police, charged with protecting his power, terrorized the public, ignoring the human rights of the nation’s citizens.
 While many of his people faced poverty, he lived in incredible luxury, building more than 20 lavish palaces throughout the country.
 Obsessed with security, he is said to have moved among them often, always sleeping in secret locations.